-A posterior vaginal prolapse occurs when the thin wall of tissue that separates the rectum from the vagina weakens, allowing the vaginal wall to bulge.
+A posterior vaginal prolapse is a bulge of tissue into the vagina.
+It happens when the tissue between the rectum and the vagina weakens or tears.
+This causes the rectum to push into the vaginal wall.
 Posterior vaginal prolapse is also called a rectocele (REK-toe-seel).

-Childbirth and other processes that put pressure on pelvic tissues can lead to posterior vaginal prolapse.
-A small prolapse may cause no signs or symptoms.
+Childbirth-related tears, chronic straining to pass stool (constipation) and other activities that put pressure on pelvic tissues can lead to posterior vaginal prolapse.
+A small prolapse might not cause symptoms.

 If needed, self-care measures and other nonsurgical options are often effective.
-Severe posterior vaginal prolapse might require surgical repair.
+For severe posterior vaginal prolapse, you might need surgery to fix it.

-A small posterior vaginal prolapse (rectocele) may cause no signs or symptoms.
+A small posterior vaginal prolapse (rectocele) might cause no symptoms.

 Otherwise, you may notice:

 - A soft bulge of tissue in the vagina that might come through the opening of the vagina